dafny-lang/dafny/docs/DafnyRef/Expressions.md

 a, b
 ```

-The ``Expressions`` non-terminal represents a list of
+An expression list is a comma-separated sequence of expressions, used, for example,
-one or more expressions separated by commas.
+as actual araguments in a method or function call or in parallel assignment.

 ## 21.36.
 Parameter Bindings ([grammar](#g-parameter-bindings)) {#sec-parameter-bindings}